KenKundert/nestedtext/README.rst

 The format can hold dictionaries (ordered collections of name/value pairs), lists (ordered collections of values) and strings organized hierarchically to any depth.
-Indentation is used to indicate the hierarchy of the data, and simple syntax is used to distinguish the types of data in such a manner that it is not easily confused.
+Indentation is used to indicate the hierarchy of the data, and a simple natural syntax is used to distinguish the types of data in such a manner that it is not easily confused.

 Alternatives